 The Toronto Kinbaku Salon is proud to be the oldest and longest running dedicated rope space and school in Canada.
 The Toronto Kinbaku Salon was opened shortly after Kazami Ranki's first visit / workshop in Toronto as an official Kazami Ryu (school).
 The grand opening was on MBE weekend of 2013.

 The original location was located above The Hideout on Queen Street West (Queen and Augusta).
 From August 2016 until July 2017 we were located on Spadina above Rol San (Spadina and Baldwin, Kensington Market).
-In 2017 we moved to our current location on Parliament near Carleton in Cabbagetown.
+In 2017 we moved to Parliament near Carleton in Cabbagetown and in March of 2023 we moved to our current location on Dupont near Landsdown.

 What is Kazami-Ryu: